DaNitroNinja/tutorials/Writerside/topics/Photon-Tutorial.md

    and add it to your assets.

 2. Open the package manager in the Unity Editor, then extract and import it.
-3. It will ask you for an App ID, which is what you will learn what to do in Part 2, DO NOT CLOSE THAT TAB.
+3. It will ask you for an App ID, which is what you will learn what to do in Part 2, You can open that tab by opening the Photon Wizard.

 ## Part 2 - Photon